-Our first meeting was scheduled for the day of a game, but unfortunately the other side were unable to field a team and it seemed pointless both of us travelling to Meadow View Park for the photo shoot that day, especially as the weather wasn’t great.
+Our first meeting was scheduled for the day of a game, but unfortunately, the other side was unable to field a team and it seemed pointless for both of us to travel to Meadow View Park for the photo shoot that day, especially as the weather wasn’t great.
 On our rescheduled day the weather wasn’t a lot brighter but at least it was dry.

 On arrival, the sign outside the main door leaves you in no doubt of where you are as it proudly proclaims ‘Welcome to Meadow View Park, the home of Thame football’.

 As I do with all my portraits, before meeting Kayleigh at the ASM Stadium, I had in mind the type of image I was looking to achieve.
 I really wanted something that left no doubt in the viewer’s mind about what it is that Kayleigh does.
 To achieve this, it felt right to go for an outdoor image that encompassed either the stadium or a goal net as well as making use of some of the skies to add some interest to the background.

 The image you see above is the final resulting image and exactly what I wanted to achieve.
 It was shot as one image and there is no compositing of the sky in later.
 We were lucky that just as we moved the goal net into position and I set up my light, the sky broke and gave a brief glimpse of orange on what was an otherwise dull grey day.
 Knowing that the break in the clouds was unlikely to last long, I quickly metered for the brightest part of the sky, transferred the settings into the camera (I only ever work with a meter and shoot in manual) and then shot a quick test exposure to make sure I had the sky exposed correctly.